 Dry the area off but make sure you remember where the damage is.
 Marking lightly with a pen’s a good way to ensure this.

 Once the damaged area’s dry take the sandpaper and gently scuff the zone to create a key – but don’t be too overzealous here.
 You’ll also want to do the same with the patch you’re applying.
-All good repair kits will have a number of patches, sandpaper, glue and a valve tool – the latter you won’t need though.

 Next up deflate the board fully and completely dry off the board.
 If you need to leave it until all moisture has gone then done so.